Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Introduction

-Some works have acknowledged AP-related power consumption, but those still fall short in addressing the EE-SE trade-off exhaustively.
-For example, the authors in \cite{ngo2017total} consider the AP-UE association and power allocation in downlink D-mMIMO for EE maximization, but without analyzing the EE-SE trade-off or implementing joint optimization.
-Similarly, \cite{vu2020joint} presents joint power control and active AP selection for downlink, yet assumes that all active APs serve all users, negating the benefit of dynamic AP-UE association.
+Several works have addressed aspects of dynamic resource allocation but fall short of comprehensive EE-SE trade-off analysis.
+The authors in \cite{ngo2017total} consider AP-UE association and power allocation for downlink EE maximization but without analyzing the fundamental EE-SE trade-off.
+The authors in \cite{vu2020joint} present joint power control and active AP selection for downlink but assume that all active APs serve all users, negating dynamic association benefits.
+A recent work \cite{hong2025energy} considers EE related to AP switching but in isolation from power control and AP-UE association variables.
+Even a machine learning approach in \cite{ooi2024joint} proposes dynamic AP sleep modes, but assumes fixed serving patterns and minimize total energy without explicit EE-SE trade-off optimization.